-This assumption is in stark contrast to the dominate view of the Origin, namely that "natural selection is daily and hourly scrutinizing throughout the world, every variation, even the slightest; rejecting that which is bad, adding up all that is good."
-In some instances, then, the text is vague about whether natural selection is supposed to be always operating or only operating occasionally.
+This assumption is in stark contrast to the dominate view of the Origin, namely that "natural selection is daily and hourly scrutinizing throughout the world, every variation, even the slightest; rejecting that which is bad, adding up all that is good" (Darwin, 1859, p.
+84).
+In some instances, then, the text is vague about whether natural selection is supposed to be always operating or only occasionally operating.
 The former view does, however, seem the dominant one in the Origin.

 The supposition that natural selection was constantly active derived from Darwin's new conviction, reached in the 1850s, that the operative selector in a given environment was not so much the geological features and climate of an area but "the presence of other competing forms better adapted to such conditions."
-He came to hold that "all nature [was] bound together in an inextricable net-work of relations."
+He came to hold that "all nature [was] bound together in an inextricable network of relations" (Darwin, 1975, pp. 266-67).
 This web of life would both constantly vibrate with competing forms and simultaneously create the isolating barriers he had earlier postulated.
-He thought of these new kinds of barriers much in the manner of geographical boundaries: they would form stations in an extended area, with intermediate zones between them.
+He thought of these new kinds of barriers as comparable to geographical boundaries: they would form stations in an extended area, with intermediate zones between them.
 Darwin simply assumed that those intermediate zones, as in the case of geological isolation, would generally be inhospitable to migrants and thus extinction would be fostered.
-Hence, he presumed
+Hence, he presumed that the swamping problem would be mitigated and sympatric speciation effective.
+But whence his new conception of the web of life?